Long-tailed pangolin: Diet

 The long-tailed pangolin is myrmecophagous, primarily feeding on ants.
 They are the only known species of pangolin known not to depend on termites as a large portion of their diet.
 Using their well-developed sense of smell, they seek out arboreal ant nests, then tear them open with their strong, curved claws.
 They use their long, sticky tongues to capture escaping ants, pulling them into their mouths and swallowing them whole.
 Since they lack teeth to physically chew the food, they possess a muscular, gizzard-like stomach with horny coated walls to grind the food.

+The acanthocephalan Intraproboscis sanghae parasitizes the pangolin by using their proboscis hooks to pierce and hold the wall of the intestines.

 Reproduction

 Little is currently known about long-tailed pangolin reproduction.
 They are thought to mate throughout the year, with an average gestation period of roughly 140 days.
 Female pangolins give birth to a live, single offspring at a time.
 The young are born with soft scales that harden within a few days.
-They ride on their mother’s tail for up to three months after birth.
+They ride on their mother's tail for up to three months after birth.
 Long-tailed pangolin reach sexual maturity around two years of age.